yum-chen/wasm-rust/docs/PRD-WasmRust.md

 4. WHEN linear types are used, THE WasmRust_Compiler SHALL provide clear migration path if upstream Rust adopts different syntax
 5. THE WasmRust_Compiler SHALL maintain compatibility with the stable Rust ecosystem including crates.io dependencies

+### Requirement 13: Compiler-Crate Contract

+**User Story:** As a compiler engineer, I want explicit contracts between the compiler and wasm crate, so that I can implement sound optimizations without ecosystem lock-in.

+#### Acceptance Criteria

+1. THE WasmRust_Compiler SHALL only assume documented unsafe invariants from the wasm crate as specified in the formal Compiler ↔ Crate Contract
+2. WHEN optimizing wasm crate usage, THE WasmRust_Compiler SHALL only pattern-match explicitly whitelisted MIR shapes
+3. THE WasmRust_Compiler SHALL provide mechanical verification that all optimizations reference documented invariants
+4. WHEN the wasm crate is replaced or removed, THE WasmRust_Compiler SHALL produce semantically equivalent output to stable rustc
+5. THE WasmRust_Compiler SHALL implement the wasm-recognition lint group to prevent unsound assumptions

 ## Non-Goals

 The following are explicitly outside the scope of WasmRust: